-The Company has budgeted to spend approximately \$0.6 million in the first and second quarters of 2013 on the Trairão Project.
+The Company expects to spend approximately \$0.3 million during the third quarter of 2013 on the Trairão Project.

-A total of approximately \$2.6 million and \$0.3 million was spent by Talon on the Trairão Project during the year ended December 31, 2012 and the three months ended December 31, 2012, respectively, compared to approximately \$14 million and \$2.5 million spent during the same periods last year.
+A total of approximately \$0.3 million was spent by Talon on the Trairão Project during the second quarter of 2013, compared to approximately \$0.8 million during the second quarter of 2012.

-Talon holds equity investments in a number of other public and private companies, including approximately 3.2 million common shares in Brazilian Gold and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange.
-Subsequent to December 31, 2012, Talon sold its remaining shareholding in Rio Verde and any remaining shares that were being held for the benefit of optionholders (see "Review of Annual Results - Prior Year Adjustments") were cancelled in exchange for \$0.40 per share pursuant to Rio Verde's merger (in essence a take-over) with B&A Fertilizers Limited which closed on March 13, 2013.
+Talon holds equity investments in a number of other public companies, including approximately 3.2 million common shares in Brazilian Gold and 500,000 common shares in Lago Dourado, both of which are listed on the TSX Venture Exchange.